HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ### DN format requirements

-The `adminDN` field enforces strict validation to ensure certificate compatibility with the OpenSearch Security plugin.
-The following format requirements must be adhered to:
+The `adminDN` field currently enforces strict validation to ensure certificate compatibility with the OpenSearch Security plugin.
+This limitation will be lifted soon on next release.

+The following format requirements must be adhered to, for now:

 - Specify all four fields.
 For example: `CN=<value>,OU=<value>,O=<value>,C=<country-code>`.
 - Use exactly two uppercase letters for the country code.
 For example: `US`, `IN`, `PH`, or `UK`.